Everything PR News

 How does the Trump crisis-communications model differ from conventional crisis PR?

 The conventional playbook — apologize, acknowledge, commit to investigation, lower public profile — is rejected entirely.
 The Trump model acknowledges nothing as crisis, reframes the underlying matter as adversary attack, maintains audience engagement at near-normal cadence, and moves the news cycle forward through new content rather than through retreat.
-The model requires audience loyalty above a threshold most operators do not have, but for those who do, it sustains engagement that conventional crisis PR would surrender.
+The model requires audience loyalty above a threshold most operators do not have.
+For those who do, it sustains engagement that conventional crisis PR would surrender.